+Laughter is the best medicine.
 Beyond simple enjoyment, there are numerous physical and psychological health benefits to laughing.
-And better still, it doesn’t matter what causes you to laugh; the benefits remain.
+And better still, it doesn’t matter what causes you to laugh; So even if you made a cocnsious decison to do some laugh therapy, the benefits remain.

-While the human mind can make a distinction between simulated and spontaneous laughter, the human body cannot1.
+While the human mind can make a distinction between simulated and spontaneous laughter, the human body cannot.

 You can laugh right now for no reason and improve your health.
 Funny, isn’t it?

 In a comprehensive reviewof studies into laughter, scientists summarised the benefits to physical health into seven areas: